ManethKulatunge/InventoryTracker/README.md

 I have written 28 integration tests for this application and they cover all the aforementioned requests.
 The test results will appear in this manner after following mentioned instructions

 ![test image](./demo/images/test1.png)

+## Technologies used**
+- MongoDB
+- Node.JS
+- Javascript
+- React
+- Express.js
+- Jest (Testing)

+**Known Improvements**
+There is a relatively minor issue when executing the test library where running `npx jest --detectOpenHandles` will reveal `mongoose.connect` is causing issues with the exiting of Jest.
+I have tried my best to solve this issue but all the recommended practices haven't brought any changes.
+However this doesnt affect with testing the application because the test suite is successfully run anytime it is launched!